 Marie Helène Dolan 10.30-12.00 noon

 HEATHER ABRAHAMSON: BA Mod.
 (Hons.)
-Italian & French, Trinity College.
+Italian & French, TCD.
 Has many years’ experience in Adult Education.

 JANE BAILEY IBVM: Accredited instructor with the Irish Tai Chi Chuan Association.
 She has extensive experience in teaching Tai Chi to individuals and groups of all ages & abilities.